triggermesh/docs/docs/guides/credentials/awscredentials.md

 ## Using an IAM role from an EKS cluster

 IAM Role authentication is supported for most TriggerMesh AWS sources and targets.
-Please make sure you are familier with the official AWS documentation on [IAM Roles](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) before proceeding.
+Please make sure you are familiar with the official AWS documentation on [IAM Roles](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) before proceeding.

 Below is an example manifest that shows how to use it: